 The brain development they are going through at this age makes it hard for them to make decisions or plan ahead.
 They lack the ability to fully understand consequences, or view, anything from someone else's perspective.
 They get an increased drive for risk taking and trying out new things.
 They are super sensitive to social status and so they start craving peer approval.

-These podcasts by The Children's Society talk about this in more detail and about the ways parents can help their child navigate their confusing time in their lives.
+This podcast by Barnardos CARE talks about this in more detail and about the ways parents can help their child navigate their confusing time in their lives.
 Podcast Transcript

 Parents Did you Know .... the security settings of off game chats are often not as good as those built into the game.
 Discord is a chat forum used by a lot of gamers and it's important to be aware that strangers can contact your child especially on public or large servers and send inappropriate, mean or sexual content.
 Find out more about Discord and how to keep your child safe.
 This video by James Pearson, Violence and Vulnerability Unit is all about gaming.
 He discusses why parents need to be aware of their child's chat can filter out of the game and onto other platforms and what they need to be discussing with their children to keep their online gaming an enjoyable experience.